My Blue Summer: Plot

-Dongshan county, Fujian province, southern China, Apr 2018.
-While on a business trip, hotshot lawyer Luo Zhi (Sophie Zhang) hears of the death of well-known Japanese anime director Takahata Isao, who made one of her favourite films, Only Yesterday おもひでぽろぽろ (1991).
+Dongshan county, Fujian province, southern China, April 2018.
+While on a business trip, hotshot lawyer Luo Zhi (Sophie Zhang) hears of the death of well-known Japanese anime director Takahata Isao, who made one of her favourite films, Only Yesterday (1991).
 At an exhibition in his honour, she sees an old diary that she wrote in her teens (but lost at high school) devoted to her secret crush on a fellow pupil, Sheng Huainan (Xin Yun Lai).
 She asks if she can reclaim it, as it details a tale of unrequited love that began in her childhood.

 In 1998, when Luo Zhi was eight, her father had died in an accident at the factory where he worked.
 Soon afterwards she had met Sheng Huainan, the young son of the factory’s owner whom her mother was still harassing for more compensation money, claiming the workers were not properly insured.
 Luo Zhi had been entranced by the handsome Sheng Huainan, who was friendly towards her, but when her mother had seen them together she had dragged Luo Zhi away.
 Ten years later, in 2008, Luo Zhi was in her second year at Zhenhua Senior High and was the top pupil.
 But she’d been knocked off the top spot by the sudden arrival of a brilliant transfer student from a wealthy family, Sheng Huainan– which enraged Luo Zhi’s mother, who was still fighting for compensation from the Sheng family.
 When Luo Zhi had seen Sheng Huainan, she’d been immediately won over again by his humility and quietness, and started secretly following him around and imitating him.